 Who are these investments best suited for?

-Despite having a quality offering, Kernel won’t suit all investors.
-All of Kernel’s funds invest in shares, so are best suited for longer-term investors who have a high risk tolerance – in fact, Kernel’s minimum suggested investment timeframe on all their funds is 5-10 years (and 7-10 years for their thematic and Global Clean Energy funds).
-They don’t have any conservative funds to dial down the risk, though they’re looking to add some in the future.
-Shorter-term savers may find Kernel Save useful, but this offering is a lot less comprehensive than going through a bank where you can get more products like term deposits.
+Most of Kernel’s funds invest in shares, which are best suited for longer-term investors who have a high risk tolerance – in fact, Kernel’s minimum suggested investment timeframe on these funds is 5-10 years (and 7-10 years for their thematic and Global Clean Energy funds).

 Fund management fee